gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.8.2	- Can now view multiple tags at once.
+I probably won't, but you can (not much extra code, so big whoop).
  * v0.8.1	- Can now send clients to just a specific desktop (removes it from others).
  * v0.8		- No drw and no alpha behavior for the bar.
 We are a single .c file once more.
 Rules still don't work.
  * v0.7		- The dwm way of clients has been implemented, bug-free (I think)!